zettelooo/zx-scheduler/README.md

 # Zettel Module - Scheduler

-Describe your availabilities and this module helps you schedule a time with someone.
+Scheduler module lets others easily book your available meeting time.

+Features includes:
+- Put down available time slots.
+- Book a time slot with name and email.

 It is created out of the [Zettel Extension Seed](https://github.com/zettelooo/zettel-extension-seed) project template.

+---
 The repository consists of three projects:

 1. The `client` project, this is the main extension implementation which will be a part of the Web app itself.